robotautas/kursas/linux_terminalas/linux1.md

-*TODO: > operator, cat multiple files into one, cat as file writer, echo, less reader, running in background, pipelines*
+*TODO: > operator, cat multiple files into one, cat as file writer, echo, less reader, running in background, pipelines, ufw*